drewlyton/blog-posts/Persusasive PRs & Constructive Code Reviews.md

 Then, *explain the solution in words*.
 Run through how the code works while calling out added abstractions, packages, and refactors so that the reader understands at a high level what has changed and *why*.

-A well-written description makes reviewing the PR *much easier* and more likely it will be approved without a long back and forth in the comments.
+A well-written description makes reviewing the PR *much easier* and more likely to be approved without a long back and forth in the comments.
 It's a courtesy to the reader that goes a long way.

 ### 2. The author's review.
 At Simple Thread, a coworker of mine introduced me to the concept of the *author's review*.
 This is essentially a practice of proof reading your PR before you request others for review.

 It is extremely valuable for catching small errors, spelling mistakes, and lingering `console.log` statements.
 These small errors are wastes of time for an external reviewer to call out.
 So, find and fix them first.

 The author's review also shows to an external reviewer that you've double checked your work.
-Adding comments and starting discussions preemptively about pieces of the code allows you to explain your decision making before its even questioned.
+Adding comments and starting discussions preemptively about pieces of the code allows you to explain your decision making before it's even questioned.
 It speeds up discussion and can eliminate a lot of back and forth during the review process.

 ### 3. Split by solution.
 This one, I will admit, I am bad at.
-But, something I *strive* for is single-solution pull requests.
+But, something I *strive* for is single-solution pull-requests.
 This means splitting out commits that address orthogonal problems into separate branches.

 This makes each PR smaller, more succinct, and more readable because the reviewer isn't sifting through code that has nothing to do with the described solution.
 It also reduces merge conflicts and makes each PR more atomic.